Child Injury Accidents

 DC Law represents the victims of personal injury in Austin and throughout other parts of Texas.
 We pride ourselves on providing excellent client service and exceptional representation.
 Founding partner, Dan Christensen, is a former military member and former prosecuting attorney who has devoted his career to helping others.
 He now focuses his practice on helping those harmed by the negligence of another.
 In addition to Austin, our personal injury lawyers also service Travis County cities which include Rollingwood, Round Rock, Elgin, Jonestown, Manor, Bee Cave, Lago Vista, Sunset Valley, Lakeway, Creedmoor, the Williamson County cities of Georgetown, Cedar Park, and Leander, as well as other areas of Texas.

-Attorneys Dan Christensen and Daryl Hayes are both Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
-They are listed among the small percentage of licensed attorneys in the state of Texas (about 7%) who have earned the right to publicly represent themselves as a specialist in a select area of the law.
+Attorney Dan Christensen is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
+He is listed among the small percentage of licensed attorneys in the state of Texas (about 7%) who have earned the right to publicly represent themselves as a specialist in a select area of the law.
 This distinct designation sets DC Law apart as being a law firm with the highest public commitment to excellence in the field of personal injury law.